 Santa Fe enjoys a temperate seasonal climate with about 300 days of sunshine a year.
-Summer temperatures seldom exceed 86 degrees Fahrenheit, and a few inches of rain falls.
-Around five inches of snow falls during the winter, but temperatures seldom drop below freezing.
-In general the weather is dry and mild, and humidity is low.
+Summer (June to August) temperatures seldom exceed 86 degrees Fahrenheit, and a few inches of rain falls.
+Around five inches of snow falls during the winter (December to February), but temperatures seldom drop below freezing.
+In general the weather is dry and mild and humidity is low.

 Most out-of-towners visit Santa Fe during the summer months and over the Christmas holiday.
 During these times, the city is packed full of events including music festivals, street performers, cultural ceremonies celebrating Santa Fe’s Native American heritage.

 The downtown and historic areas of Santa Fe are pretty compact and easy to get around on foot.
-The Santa Fe Trails buses travel over seven routes from the city’s center to outlying sights.
-The buses run from 6am to 10pm during the week, from 8am to 8pm on Saturday, with limited service on Sundays.
+The Santa Fe Trails buses travel over seven routes from downtown to outlying sights.
 Route 10 is a convenient path for tourists who can stop at the museums on the Old Santa Fe Trail.
 Bikes are another great way to get around, but for longer distances you can take a taxi, charter van or rental car.

 What’s your fetish?
 You’ll see a lot of animal figures floating around Santa Fe stores.
 These little carvings are called a fetish and according to belief, the owner of that fetish will possess the same powers of the animal.
 For example, a person might carry a bear for strength or an eagle for awareness.
 Most stores will have a list of what the animals symbolize, so choose your fetish and wear it well.